General Juan N. Álvarez International Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at 6SM.
-Weather conditions: Thunderstorm Rain.
+There is a 40% probability of: Visibility will be good at 5SM.
+Weather conditions: Light Rain.
 Broken clouds at 1500 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 Wind